Bachelor of Science in Nursing (BSN) Completion Program

 Individual behavior in a social context; attitudes; social influence; attribution; prejudice and discrimination; prosocial behavior and aggression.

-Prerequisite: Sociology 105 or 155 or permission of instructor.
 The relationship of disease and health to social structure and culture.
-Organization and role analysis of the medical care industry, various allied health professions, and alternative approaches to health and illness.
+Organizational and role analysis of the medical care industry, various allied health professions, and alternative approaches to coping with health and illness.

-SOCIOLOGY 335 — Global Perspectives on Health and Illness (3)
+SOCG 335 Global Issues in Health and Illness (3)